 Vertebrate fauna evaluation after habitat restoration in a reserve within Mexico City

 San-José M., Garmendia A. & Cano-Santana Z. (2013) Vertebrate fauna evaluation after habitat restoration in a reserve within Mexico City.
-Ecological Restoration, 31, 249-252
+Ecological Restoration, 31, 249-252.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Restore or create shrubland